To Be and To Become: essay + talk (2022)

 4 MAY 2022

-To find that place of belonging in my own identity, I have always searched for outlets that can help to decipher the common denominators that exist within my different cultures.
-To use this sense of ‘in-betweenship’ as a tool to communicate beyond barriers of language or culture.
-This is a process that has led me to the vast field of textiles, and to weaving in particular, as a way to be able to speak through making.
-To let my making be an extension of myself.
+To find that place of belonging in my own identity, I have always searched for outlets to help decipher the common denominators within my different cultures.
+Use this sense of ‘in-betweenship’ to communicate beyond language or culture barriers.
+This process has led me to the vast field of textiles and weaving, particularly, as a way to speak through making.

-In the anthology series Fässingen (1996), Bengt K.Å Johansson, former governor of the western county Älvsborg, where Borås is located, writes:
+In the anthology series Fässingen (1996), Bengt K.Å Johansson, former local governor, writes:

-‘In Veden there was never any rich soil, nothing has been given.
+‘In Veden, there was never any rich soil, nothing has been given.
 The people had to work for their bread and stay inventive to make ends meet.
-Perhaps it’s this that has developed the peoples’ mentality: suspicious of arrogance but all the more industrious and diligent with a strong history of perseverance.’

-But nothing exists in a vacuum.
-My own thoughts and lived experience connected to my own work find themselves in parallel to the realities of others, and their methods of responding to similar questions.
-Identity can belong to people but also to things and objects.
+My thoughts and lived experiences connected to my work parallel the realities of others and their methods of responding to similar questions.

 What values and concepts are present in a making process?
-How are our identities reflected in what we create?

 LINK TO FULL TALK HERE (IN SWEDISH)